-For your safety, it is important to understand and follow all of the warnings contained in this Operator's Manual and the labels on your ATV prior to riding.
+For your safety, it is important to understand and follow all the warnings contained in this Operator's Manual and the labels on your ATV prior to riding.

-Keep this Operator's Manual with your ATV at all times.
 This Arctic Cat ATV Operator's Manual should be considered a permanent part of the ATV and must remain with the ATV at the time of resale.
 If the ATV changes ownership more than once, contact Arctic Cat Inc., Service Department, P.O.
 Box 810, Thief River Falls, MN 56701, for proper registration information.